-In comparison to many of the other popular rabbit breeds, the Netherland Dwarf is actually relatively modern.
+In comparison to many of the other popular dwarf breeds, Netherland Rabbits are a relatively new rabbit breed.
 As you have probably already guessed, they originate from the Netherlands.
 They came about as a result of breeding small Polish rabbits with wild rabbits.
 This is how they got their dwarf gene.

-The early Netherland Dwarfs, even those back in the 80’s and 90’s were not ideal pets.
-This is because they often showed a lot of fear and aggression due to their genetics being part wild.
+The early Netherland Dwarf Rabbits, even those back in the 80’s and 90’s, were not ideal pets.
+This is because they often showed a lot of fear and aggression due to their genetics being from wild rabbits.
 Through selective breeding, they are now very gentle and friendly pets; albeit very energetic.

 They have incredibly small ears which are positioned high on the head; another feature caused by their dwarfism.
 Their eyes appear bigger than the rest of their features and often look disproportionate to the rest of their body.